-Update — On 27 November 2013, the American Astronautical Society announced that it had selected The Visioneers for the 2012 Eugene E. Emme Award for Astronautical Literature.
-The annual Eugene M. Emme Astronautical Literature Awards, named for NASA’s first Historian, recognize outstanding books which advance public understanding of astronautics through originality, scholarship and readability.
+Update: In 2014, the History of Science Society awarded The Visioneers the Watson and Helen Miles Davis Prize as the best book for a general audience.
+In addition, the American Astronautical Society selected The Visioneers for the 2012 Eugene E. Emme Award for Astronautical Literature.
+Named for NASA’s first Chief Historian, the Emme recognize outstanding books which advance public understanding of astronautics through originality, scholarship and readability.

 As a historian, I am fascinated by the unrealized visions of the future that are scattered about our past.
 And, in the early 1970s, the future appeared very uncertain indeed.
 The idea that America and other industrialized societies faced limits to their power and future economic growth helped define this era.
 The unveiling of the Club of Rome’s The Limits to Growth Report in 1972 articulated this mood in a most sensational fashion.
 While scientists and economists roundly criticized its methodology, the report’s Malthusian conclusions stimulated fierce debate about the need to adopt a steady-state economy and lifestyle.
 “Limits” – to resources, energy, wealth, even life itself – became a staple theme for movies, television shows and fiction.
 While some feared the depletion of natural resources and humanity’s impact on the planet, others saw such terrestrial constraints as a challenge.

 The Visioneers follows the careers of two inventive individuals who imagined, designed, and advocated radical new exploratory technologies.
 With a narrative starting in the early 1970s, it explores how and why a select group of scientists and engineers developed expansive visions of a future radically improved by space colonies and nanotechnologies.